teloon/notes/git/pro-git.md

 `git add <FILE>`, BANG!

 **Note**:the status of a file can be both staged and unstaged.
-If it is commited now, the version of the file is the version of the staged file, not the one currently working on.
+If it is committed now, the version of the file is the version of the staged file, not the one currently working on.

 Git can also stage certain parts of a file, that is **stage patch**.
 Check interactive staging: `git add -i`.